 I might go.
 Sunday, I might go, Sunday.
 I might go to church

 You know.
 I might go.
 But you know.
 I know the Church ain’t

 The Lord is everywhere, at least

 That is what I believe

-More information about Delbert Tibbs may be found and he may be contacted through the Witness to Innocence organization website.
+More information about Delbert Tibbs may be found through the Witness to Innocence organization website.
 Delbert Tibbs’ poem is reprinted with the permission of Witness to Innocence, the nation’s only membership organization composed of exonerated death row survivors and their loved ones.

 This article first appeared in CMN’s December 2011 newsletter.